jvandemo/generator-angularjs-library/README.md

 14 directories, 14 files
 ```

-## How to add code to your library
+## How to use the generated boilerplate

-The basic library structure is automatically for you in the `src` folder.
+The basic library structure is automatically created for you in the `src` folder.

-You can edit the existing files or add additional files in the `src` folder to add functionality to your library.
+You can edit the existing files or add additional files in the `src` folder to add components to your library.

-## How to build your library

 Once you have added files in the `src` directory, you can update the files in the `dist` directory using: